oracle/weblogic-innovation-seminars/WInS_Demos/MT-Workshop/README.md

 1. cd  /u01/content/weblogic-innovation-seminars/WInS_Demos/MT-Workshop/Lab4
 2. **./Lab4_cloud.sh**

 This Lab4_cloud.sh scripts start the Database in local Virtual box, then it creates the user and populate the database with sample data.
 Then it creates a dev_domain, and starts admin server in it, later we configure all the resources required for conference planner application.
-This is simple application which we used during Java One in 2011 for registration purpose for various events.
+This is simple application which we used during Java One in 2011 for registration purpose of various events.
 At the end of execution of this script, you can access the application on [http://localhost:9001/dp6/ConferencePlanner/](http://localhost:9001/dp6/ConferencePlanner/) .

-3. Open a new tab in browser, and type the URL for Admin Console for dev_domain [http://localhost:9001/console] (http://localhost:9001/console) .
+3. Open a new tab in browser, and type the URL for Admin Console for dev_domain [http://localhost:9001/console] (http://localhost:9001/console).
 4. Enter **weblogic/welcome1** as **Username/Password** then click on **Login**.
 5. Click on **Domain Partitions** from left side, then check the box for **dp6** and then click on **Export**.
 6. Check the box for **Include Application Bits** and Enter the Path **/u01/content/weblogic-innovation-seminars/WInS_Demos/MT-Workshop/Lab4/JCS** and then click on **OK**.